Faculty Resource Navigation Guide

 GU360

 In order to integrate into Georgetown University’s interface, we recommend setting up your GU360 profile as soon as possible.
 GU360 can also help you find collaborators and what research other faculty are doing.
 You have a GU360 profile as soon as you have a faculty appointment, but it starts out blank.
-In order to set up your profile, you may send a professional headshot, short bio, and CV to gu360help@georgetown.edu and they will begin building your profile for you.
 You may find instructions and training schedules on the GU360 website

 GUMC Shared Resources